meanwhile-labs/legosw-tsc-saves/README.md

 Documentation of save file format of LEGO Star Wars: The Complete Saga.

+## How to Use

+Launch the game and load your save file.

+Open up the file in Cheat Engine and attach to LEGOStarWarsSaga.exe.
+If you're playing the Steam version of the game, you're done!

+If you're playing the GOG version of the game, right-click "Stud Count" in the table and choose "Recalculate new addresses" in the menu.
+In the "Change to address" tab, type in `0086e4fc` and click OK. (this might also work for other versions of the game, but I haven't tested them.)
+This moves all the table entries to their proper memory position.

 ## Credit and License

 The Cheat Engine table was not made by me - it was built by Polly and archived at https://github.com/PollyThePancake/LSW-SE/blob/main/Research/LSWTCS_Save_Data.CT under the MIT License.